Pennsylvania Route 23: Montgomery County

 PA 23 turns east onto Coates Street and forms the border between Bridgeport to the north and Upper Merion Township to the south.
 The route curves southeast into Upper Merion Township and becomes Schuylkill River Road, running between homes to the southwest and Norfolk Southern's Harrisburg Line and the Schuylkill River parallel to the northeast.
 The road passes under the Schuylkill River Bridge, which carries the Pennsylvania Turnpike (I-276), and Norfolk Southern's Dale Secondary, continuing south through a mix of woodland and industrial areas further west of the river and the railroad tracks and passing to the east of a quarry.
 In Swedeland, PA 23 gains a second westbound lane and intersects the northern terminus of PA 320.
 The road curves southeast past more industry, narrowing to two lanes and crossing an Upper Merion and Plymouth Railroad spur at-grade before entering the borough of West Conshohocken.
 Here, the route becomes Front Street and runs closely parallel to the Harrisburg Line and the Schuylkill River again, passing under the Pearl Harbor Memorial Bridge that carries I-476 over the river.
 PA 23 heads through PECO's West Conshohocken Gas Operations Center before it crosses Gulph Creek.
 Following this, the route runs past homes and intersects Fayette Street/Matsonford Road near several high-rise office buildings.
-Fayette Street heads northeast across the river on the Fayette Street Bridge to the borough of Conshohocken and Matsonford Road heads southwest to provide access to the Schuylkill Expressway (I-76) and I-476.
+Fayette Street heads northeast across the river on the Fayette Street Bridge to the borough of Conshohocken and Matsonford Road heads southwest to provide access to I-76 and I-476.

 Past this, the route becomes Crawford Avenue and curves to the east past commercial development.
 The road turns south and becomes Conshohocken State Road, passing under I-76.
 PA 23 enters Lower Merion Township and curves southeast, passing through forested areas of residential development.
 At the Spring Mill Road intersection, the route becomes township-maintained and winds its way southeast.
 The road heads through the community of Gladwyne, where it passes homes and a few businesses, before it crosses Mill Creek and makes a turn to the north and a curve southeast in forested areas.
 At Hollow Road, PA 23 becomes state-maintained again and winds southeast through more wooded residential areas.
 The route comes to Bala Cynwyd, where it intersects Montgomery Avenue and Bala Avenue and turns east to follow four-lane, township-maintained Conshohocken State Road.
 PA 23 passes over SEPTA's Cynwyd Line at its terminus at the Cynwyd station and turns southeast past more homes.
 The route enters commercial areas and reaches its eastern terminus at US 1 (City Avenue) on the border of Lower Merion Township in Montgomery County and the city of Philadelphia in Philadelphia County, at which point Conshohocken Avenue continues into Philadelphia.